Introduction

 Bank foreign exchange vs. online forex platforms

 Interbank rate/mid-market rates are not provided to the average customer.
 Different providers charge fees to make their own revenue and cover their expenses.
 Banks charge a spread and multiple additional fees.
-An alternative is to use online Forex providers, but these can also charge platform or convenience fees.
+An alternative is to use online Forex providers and fintech platforms, which offer more transparent pricing structures.

 Let’s look at the key differences here: